coursera-dl/coursera-dl/README.md

 Why is this helpful?
 A utility like [`wget`][2] can work, but has the following limitations:

-1. Video names have a number in them, but this does not correspond to the actual order.
-Manually renaming them is a pain.
+1. Video names have numbers in them, but this does not correspond to the actual order.
+Manually renaming them is a pain that is best left for computers.
 2. Using names from the syllabus page provides more informative names.
-3. Using a wget in a for loop picks up extra videos which are not posted/linked, and these are sometimes duplicates.
+3. Using wget in a for loop picks up extra videos which are not posted/linked, and these are sometimes duplicates.

-*DownloadThemAll* is another possibility, but this script provides more features such as appropriately named files.
+Browser extensions like *DownloadThemAll* is another possibility, but `coursera-dl` provides more features such as appropriately named files.

 This work was originally inspired in part by [youtube-dl][3] by which I've downloaded many other good videos such as those from Khan Academy.